spoilerdo/oracle-docker-image/README.md

 GRANT SELECT ON v_$session TO CRCD_DB;
 ```
 You can run the script with your favorite SQL editor and change CRCD_DB to whatever you want.

+### Disclaimer
+This repo has been forked and modified from https://github.com/oracle/docker-images